eintr/net_simulator/README.md

 ### Configure
 Just take a look at example.conf and guess...
 Yes, it's in json.

 * "RemoteAddress" and "RemotePort" indicates the peer side socket address.
-If these 2 entries are ommited, the program will be running in passive mode which means it will use the source address/port of the first packet it receives as the peer side address/port, and it will discard all packets before this.
+If these 2 entries are ommited, the program will be running in passive mode which means it will use the source address/port of the first packet it receives as the peer side address/port, and it will discard all outgoing packets before this.

 * "LocalPort" indicates the local socket port, "0.0.0.0" is always used.